codewithkunal404/codewithkunal404/README.md

 ## About Me

-I'm a **Full Stack Developer** and **Corporate Trainer** at Ducat India Pvt.
-Ltd., passionate about building scalable web apps and sharing knowledge with the community.
+I'm a **Full Stack Developer** passionate about building scalable web apps and sharing knowledge with the community.

 - 🔭 Currently exploring **React**, **Node.js**, and modern full-stack workflows
 - 💬 Skilled in **PHP**, **Laravel**, and **API Development**